A numerical approach to the non-uniqueness problem of cosmic ray two-fluid equations at shocks: Introduction

+The two-fluid CR-HD model contains three conservation laws (for mass, momentum, and total energy) plus one additional equation, which governs the evolution of CR energy density.
+Since the CR particle density is usually negligible compared to the thermal particle density, the evolution of the CR particle density is not considered.
+However, a CR particle carries significant kinetic energy, which makes the energy density contribution of CRs (integrated over entire spectrum) comparable to that of the thermal plasma.

 Similar two-fluid equations are also used in other contexts.
 For example, the two-fluid MHD equations (with pressures along and perpendicular to field lines and equations governing their evolution, and the generalization to include electrons and ions separately) are used to study pressure anisotropy in astrophysical and fusion plasmas (e.g., \citealt{Sharma2006}; \citealt{Jardin2007}).
-Both CR-HD/MHD and MHD equations with anisotropic pressure have two internal energy (equivalently pressure) equations but they do not have a separate density/velocity equation for the second fluid.
-In the CR two-fluid model, the equation that determines the evolution of CR energy density contains term(s) on the right hand side (RHS) with spatial derivative (also known as a source or coupling term) and this makes the weak solution across the shock non-unique and dependent on numerics.
+Both CR-HD/MHD and MHD with anisotropic pressure have two internal energy equations but they do not have a separate density/velocity equation for the second fluid.
+In the CR two-fluid model, the equation that determines the evolution of CR energy density cannot be cast in a conservative form owing to the presence of a source (or coupling) term containing spatial derivatives (either $p_{\rm cr}\nabla\cdot{\bf v}$ or ${\bf v}\cdot\nabla p_{\rm cr}$).
+While this term does not represent an issue for smooth flows, it poses a serious challenge in determining the weak form of the equations.
+Therefore, the shock jump conditions are non-unique and the solutions across a shock depend on numerical details.
 Note that there are other two-fluid systems that do not have the spatial derivatives in the source terms and for these the solution across a shock is unique (e.g., \citealt{Balsara2016}).

+The numerical discretization of the non-conservative terms in the two-fluid CR-HD/MHD system can be done in different ways.
+However, these implementations may not produce an {\it identical} solution.
+This crucial point was highlighted by \citet{Kudoh2016}.
+They suggested that if the CR energy density is estimated from the advection of a passive scalar, namely $\chi = p^{1/\gamma_{\rm cr}}_{\rm cr}/\rho$ (where $\gamma_{\rm cr}$ is adiabatic index for CR fluid, $p_{\rm cr}$ is CR pressure, $\rho$ is gas density), then the results are consistent with the underlying mathematical formalism.
+This is equivalent to positing that the CR entropy $p_{\rm cr}/\rho^{\gamma_{\rm cr}}$ is conserved across a shock.
+One advantage of this method is that the two-fluid equations apparently become conservative, which makes numerical application of Godunov-type shock-capturing schemes straightforward.
+However, the assumption of a constant CR entropy across a shock is inconsistent with the idea that most CRs are accelerated at shocks.
+This motivates us to explore more physically motivated strategies.